Skip to main content

 24/7 Security Service Team external contact number: 0207 8482222

-For information on spiking, the steps we are taking as a community to tackle this issue, the support in place and the reporting tools available, please see below.
+For information on spiking, the steps we are taking as a community to tackle this issue, the support in place and the reporting tools available, please see below

 What is spiking?

 London is an exciting and vibrant city, and we believe everyone should feel safe to enjoy it.
-Spiking and assault are caused only by the actions of the perpetrator; however, we understand that being equipped with as much information as possible about the signs that someone has been spiked and what to do, may make all members of our community feel more comfortable about enjoying our city at night.
+Spiking and assault are caused only by the actions of the perpetrator; however, we recognise being equipped with as much information as possible about the signs someone has been spiked and what to do, may make all members of our community feel more comfortable about enjoying our city at night.

 Signs someone may have been spiked